-The home is located in Captain Daniel Wright Woods Forest Preserve with separate parking available off of Saint Mary's Road just north of the preserve's main entrance.
+The home is located in Captain Daniel Wright Woods Forest Preserve with separate parking available on Saint Mary's Road just north of the preserve's main entrance.

-Self-guided trails around the property are open daily from 6:30 am to sunset.
+Self-guided trails around the property are open 6:30 am–sunset, daily.
 Interpretive signs provide historical information about the site.
 The peaceful setting allows visitors to experience the historic landscape similar to how it appeared when Stevenson lived at the house.

-From April to October, the service building, and its exhibits about Stevenson's life and career, is open daily from 9 am to 5 pm.
+The service building houses exhibitions about Stevenson's life and career, and is open 9 am–5 pm, daily, April–October.
 Toilets are available when the service building is open.

-High school and community groups can arrange for a guided tour led by one of our Cultural Resources staff.
+High school and community groups can arrange for a guided tour.
 Call 847-968-3422 for details.